jwtk/jjwt/README.md

 1. Use the `Jwts.builder()` method to create a `JwtBuilder` instance.
 2. Call `JwtBuilder` methods to add [header](#jws-create-header) parameters and [claims](#jws-create-claims) as desired.
-3. Call the `encryptWith` method, specifying the Encryption Algorithm, Key Algorithm, and Key you want to use.
+3. Call the `encryptWith` method, specifying the Key, Key Algorithm, and Encryption Algorithm you want to use.
 4. Finally, call the `compact()` method to compact and encrypt, producing the final jwe.

 For example: